MrFlamez/spreddit/README.md

 # spreddit
-A tool which can spread posts from readdit to other social media platforms.
+A tool which can spread posts from reddit to other social media platforms.